Southwest Mississippi Planning & Development District

 • Workforce Investment Act (WIA) Regional Planning:

-The SWMPDD Local Planning Council works with the Mississippi Development Authority's Employment Training Division to determine the most productive training programs to enable economically disadvantaged or dislocated workers to become gainfully employed in the private sector.
+The SWMPDD Workforce Investment Board works with the Mississippi Development Authority's Employment Training Division to determine the most productive training programs to enable economically disadvantaged or dislocated workers to become gainfully employed in the private sector.
 SWMPDD ’s goal of economic development in the broadest sense is thus enhanced with the creation of a more motivated and trained workforce.
 The WIA program is coordinated with the other economic development and training programs in our office, including child care programs, senior employment programs, and is guided by the needs of those employers who must hire the participants for the program to be successful.

 • The SWMPDD Connection: